Hoaxyz.com

 43. Nummedal's 6 sites around Alta (translated from French) (2.2024)

-44. THE FINNMARKIAN English translation of Le Finnmarkien by Be & Nummedal (1936) (2.2024)
+44. The Finnmarkian.
+English translation of Le Finnmarkien by Be & Nummedal (1936) (2.2024)

 45. Nummedal's knapped stones originated as local cobbles from most of his 61 sites (3.2024)